andredms/forensics-handbook/filesystems.md

 A file system dictates how data is stored and retrieved on a device.
 If no file system is used, data would be placed in one large block with no way to tell apart two seperate pieces of information.
 Through using a file system, data can be easily isolated and identified in what are known as 'files'.

-The type of file system a device uses can greatly vary.
-This guide will cover the most relevant ones.
+File systems vary from device to device - this guide will cover the most relevant ones.

 ## NTFS (Windows)